M64GitHub/zig64/README.md

   Resets all memory to zero.

 ### Sid
-The placeholder component for SID register storage.
+Emulates the SID chip’s register state, providing advanced tracking, decoding, and analysis of register writes.

 - **Fields**:
   ```zig